 - Connection protocol — A connection is established between the trading entities through a secure and reliable network for transfer of files.

-- EDI Standard — The trading parties agree upon an EDI format, that they would use to exchange transaction data.
+- EDI Standard — The trading parties agree upon an Electronic Data Interchange format, that they would use to exchange transaction data.
 The format defines how data should be presented.
 This brings uniformity and coherence to how information is read and processed.

 - EDI Software — The software converts EDIs into electronic format.
 It receives and generates EDIs with every business action.
 The software is designed or customized to receive, read, process and generate EDIs and update systems according to the EDI practices of the trading entities.

-- EDI and applications — Every EDI received and generated is not merely the transfer of data but implies the completion or initiation of a business action.
-The EDI software is often connected to multiple other systems that manage demand, inventory, orders, receipts, and invoices, capturing business progress.
+- EDI and applications — Every EDI received and generated is not merely the transfer of data but implies the completion or initiation of business action.
+The Electronic Data Interchange software is often connected to multiple other systems that manage demand, inventory, orders, receipts, and invoices, capturing business progress.